Wsyrup/ACM-poker-bot/README.md

 - Illegal moves will be automatically treated as folding.
 For example, checking when a raise is required or betting less than the required minimum.
 - Your bot will have a runtime limit of 5s each time it's run.
 - Additional helper functions/classes are allowed as long as they don’t interfere with the interface.
+- In your final submission, please ensure that you do NOT include any **print statements** as these interfere with the bot's output.

 ## Submission Rules